youssef-elkahlaoui/CloudVisionPro/README.md

 3. Click "Detect Text"
 4. View extracted text with confidence scores

+### Language Selection
+1. Use the language toggle in the top-left corner
+2. Choose between English, French, or Arabic
+3. UI and results will update automatically
+4. Language preference is saved for future visits

+### Theme Selection
+1. Click the theme toggle in the top-right corner
+2. Switch between light and dark modes
+3. Theme preference is saved for future visits

 ### History
 1. Click the "History" tab to view past analyses
 2. Each history card shows: